-HttpContext.Current.User`, but this is no longer the case in ASP.NET Core as mentioned [here](🔗).
-One affect of this is that in CMS 11 you could use `
+HttpContext.Current.User, but this is no longer the case in ASP.NET Core, as mentioned in Migrate from ClaimsPrincipal.Current.
+One effect of this is that in CMS 11 you could use

-The profile provider system that exist in ASP.NET is not available in ASP.NET Core.
+The profile provider system that exists in ASP.NET is not available in ASP.NET Core.
 If you use ASP.NET identity, you can manage additional user data there.

-In previous versions, you could initialization modules implement interface `
+In previous versions, you could initialization modules to implement interface

 In ASP.NET Core, you should register a middleware component to get access to each request.

-The Remote Event provider is used to replicate information between instances running the application, for example to synchronize cache invalidations across instances in a load balanced environment.
-In CMS 11, there was a WCF-based event provider that supported communication over TCP or UDP.
-WCF is not supported in .NET Core and that provider was not converted, so there is no event provider that communicates over TCP or UDP included in CMS.
+The remote event provider replicates information between instances running the application, to synchronize cache invalidations across instances in a load-balanced environment.
+In CMS 11, a WCF-based event provider supported communication over TCP or UDP.
+WCF is not supported in .NET Core, and that provider was not converted, so no event provider communicates over TCP or UDP included in CMS.
 We recommend using the provider based on Azure Service Bus.

-In CMS 11, there was a WCF-based search service that was based on a local Lucene index.
+In CMS 11, a WCF-based search service was based on a local Lucene index.

 In CMS 12, use Optimizely Search & Navigation for search.

-PartialContentController<TContent>` classes as base controllers for such "partial" controller, but they were converted to [view components](🔗) in CMS 12.
+PartialContentController<TContent> classes as base controllers for such a "partial" controller, but they were converted to view components in CMS 12.

-Mirroring is not available in CMS 12 because it was based on WCF, which is not supported in .NET Core.
+Mirroring is unavailable in CMS 12 because it was based on WCF, which is not supported in .NET Core.